 Configure the parameter hints exception list

+If you don't want to see parameter hints for specific methods, you can configure the list with exceptions.
 By default, the exception list contains a number of pre-defined methods.
 You can remove a method from the list to see the hints for it, or add new methods to hide their hints in the editor.

 Add methods for which you don't want to see the hints to the Blacklist section.

 - Apply the changes and close the dialog.